-In “Tricks of the Trade: Restaurants,” we explained the rationale behind restaurants intentionally leaving dollar signs off menus: It makes customers spend more.
-In a Cornell study, guests given a menu with only numbers and no dollar signs spent significantly more than those who received a menu with either prices showing dollar signs or prices written out in words.
+In a Cornell University study, guests given a menu with only numbers and no dollar signs spent more than those who received a menu with either prices showing dollar signs or prices written out in words.

 The same tactic translates to retail stores.
 When items are marked “20” without the dollar sign, retailers are hoping customers won’t associate the amount with money.
 Thus, they will be less likely to keep a running tally of how much they’re spending as they shop.

 4. ’10 for $10′ trick

 Stores push deals like “10 for $10,” aiming to get shoppers to buy items like soup, cereal, etc., in bulk.
 But here’s something stores don’t advertise: You don’t always have to buy in bulk to get the deal.
 In many cases, you can just as easily buy one for $1.
-It’s something worth asking your retailer about before loading up your cart.
+Ask your retailer before loading up your cart.

 5. Per-customer limits

 When stores add limits to products — like “limit four per customer” — it tricks shoppers into thinking the product is scarce, the price is low or both.
 It also gives the impression of big demand.
 You find yourself buying several — when you would normally buy just one — to avoid missing out.

 Retailers know “free” is the magic word.
 So they roll out deals like “buy one, get one free,” sometimes persuading us to buy things we wouldn’t normally purchase.
 Free shipping incentives requiring us to spend a certain amount of money also draw us in.

 7. Simple prices